congmingyige/congmingyige.github.io/index.md

 He is glad to communicate with researchers.
 If you have any advice and questions, please email with me(1249591860@qq.com , chenguanbin1997@outlook.com).

 He enjoys comics and literature, and willing to try anything.
-What's more, he has a little OCD and procrastination in scientic as well as life, and he trys to fix it.

 ## Personal Presentation
 - Personal Page：[https://congmingyige.github.io](https://congmingyige.github.io)